 {23}

-<ul>Section 6

-The Pretended Progress of the Church.

-</ul>
+SECTION 6 -- THE PRETENDED PROGRESS OF THE CHURCH

-In his preoccupation relative to the progress of the Church, or more especially the progress of ministry in the Church, the author of the &#8220;Examination&#8221; discovers three epochs, three periods in the history of christian ministry.| He takes as a starting point *pure apostolic ministry:* as his second period *simultaneous ministry of gifts exercised freely, and of offices.*
+In his preoccupation relative to the progress of the Church, or more especially the progress of ministry in the Church, the author of the "Examination" discovers three epochs, three periods in the history of Christian ministry.¦ He takes as a starting point *pure apostolic ministry*: as his second period *simultaneous ministry of gifts exercised freely, and of offices*.

-&#8220;But soon,&#8221; adds the &#8220;Examination,&#8221; &#8220;the extraordinary abundance of guts cUminishes, and the time arrives, when to the flowers of the early season more durable fruits are to succeed&#8230; The apostleship comes to an end&#8230; The *office of elder* is appointed of God as a provision in each flock for the maintenance of order and discipline&#8230; This third phase &#8230; may be called the epoch of *episcopal or presbyterian ministry*.&#8221;
+"But soon," adds the "Examination," "the extraordinary abundance of gifts diminishes, and the time arrives, when to the flowers of the early season more durable fruits are to succeed ... .
+The apostleship comes to an end ... .
+The *office of elder* is appointed of God as a provision in each flock for the maintenance of order and discipline ... .
+This third phase ... . may be called the epoch of *episcopal or presbyterian ministry*."

 Apostleship and gifts, flowers of the early season, give place to more durable fruits.
 Is it possible to fall into such an illusion?
-Are we to put among the number of these durable fruits the encroachment of popery, the universal worship of the Virgin, and the torturing of those rare and precious witnesses of the Lord, who came at long intervals, during many ages, to be put to death by those whom the &#8220;Examination&#8221; calls durable fruits, in comparison with the spring flowers of gifts and apostleship?
+Are we to put among the number of these durable fruits the encroachment of popery, the universal worship of the Virgin, and the torturing of those rare and precious witnesses of the Lord, who came at long intervals, during many ages, to be put to death by those whom the "Examination" calls durable fruits, in comparison with the spring flowers of gifts and apostleship?